 Diabetes affects an estimated 37.3 million people in the United States and is the eighth leading cause of death.
-Diabetes can affect many parts of the body and is associated with serious complications, such as heart disease and stroke, blindness, kidney failure, and lower limb amputation.
+Diabetes is characterized by the body’s inability to produce and/or respond appropriately to insulin.
+These defects result in persistent elevation of blood glucose levels and other metabolic abnormalities, which in turn lead to the development of disease complications, such as heart disease and stroke, blindness, kidney failure, and lower limb amputation.
 In addition to increasing the risk for these complications, diabetes also doubles the risk for many forms of cancer, some forms of dementia, hearing loss, erectile dysfunction, urinary incontinence, and many other common diseases.

 - Type 1 diabetes affects approximately 6 percent of adults and the majority of children and youth with diagnosed diabetes.